Free trial

 Designate a strong project manager to lead the team.
 Their job?
 Break down tasks, set priorities, and make sure everything works cohesively.
 From initial software setup and data migration to staff training, this team will be responsible for keeping the implementation on track.
 Be sure to outline specific goals and deadlines for each phase—accountability is key to avoiding delays.

-Tip 3: Develop an implementation timeline
+Tip 3: Develop an EHS software implementation timeline

 Now that you’ve got your team, it’s time to lay out an implementation timeline.
 Rolling out an EHS platform across every site in one go might not be realistic, especially for larger organizations.
 Here’s how to break it down: